If you want to better visualize your goals, then you should try vision mapping.

 That’s where accountability comes in.

-8. Revisit
+8. Adjust

 Understand – every first draft of your vision map will be flawed.

-You will be wrong about some of your milestones.
-Some of them won’t be needed and others will have to be added.
+You will be wrong about some of your milestones — some of them won’t be needed and others will have to be added.